licarijd/imagenix/README.md

 ## Conclusion

-The Imagenix platform makes it easy to create interactive images that enhance user engagement.
+The Imagenix.Dev platform makes it easy to create interactive images that enhance user engagement.
 By following this guide and using the provided code examples, you can:

-1. Create interactive images in the Imagenix editor
+1. Create interactive images in the Imagenix.Dev editor
 2. Export the configuration JSON
 3. Integrate them into your React applications
 4. Handle user interactions with custom event handlers